Published Date: October 04, 2013

 However, Registered First Nations people living off-reserve may be provided the Residential Addictions Treatment to access treatment for substance abuse and/or problem gambling.

-There are agreements in place whereby bands provide IS benefits to their members living off-reserve.
-These Off-Reserve IS Agreement holders are:
+There is an agreement in place with the Siksika First Nations whereby the band provides IS benefits to their members living off-reserve.

 Registered First Nations People